William Willcocks: Biography

 He later became head of irrigation for the Ottoman Turkish government, for what was then the greater area of Turkish Arabia.
 He drew up the first accurate maps of the region, which were subsequently a great help to British expeditionary forces in 1914 and again in 1915.
 In 1911 he proposed to have the water brought to the ancient area of Chaldea in Southern Mesopotamia.
+The Hindiya Barrage was consequently built on the River Euphrates near ancient Babylon being completed in 1914, bringing 3500000 acre under irrigation and in so doing fashioned much of modern Iraq.
+At the time he mixed with Arabists such as Freya Stark, the intrepid traveller, and Sir Leonard Woolley, the archaeologist of Ur of the Chaldees and excavator of the ziggurat at Ur.

-The Hindiya Barrage was consequently built on the River Euphrates near ancient Babylon, bringing 3500000 acre under irrigation.
-He worked on irrigation projects in Romania shortly before the outbreak of World War I, and again as late as 1928 in Bengal, where he had received some his early training.
+He later worked on irrigation projects in Romania shortly before the outbreak of World War I, and again as late as 1928 in Bengal, where he had received some his early training.

-In January 1921 he was put on trial before the Supreme Consular Court of Egypt on a charge of sedition and criminal libel, on account of statements made by him impugning the trustworthiness of the data concerning the Nile irrigation published by Murdoch Macdonald, adviser of the Egyptian Ministry of Public Works.
-He was found guilty 11 March, and on 16 April he was bound over to be of good behaviour for one year.
+In Egypt he published a pamphlet critical of the Nile dams project and in so doing defamed the Under-Secretary of State for Public Works, Sir Murdoch MacDonald.
+He was asked to apologise but refused.
+In January 1921 he was put on trial before the Supreme Consular Court of Egypt on a charge of sedition and criminal libel, as under Ottoman-era orders libel could become a crime rather than a civil matter when it threatened to ‘disturb the peace’ – for instance, by undermining faith in public officials – and criminal libel prosecutions for this purpose were common in British colonies and protectorates.
+He was bound over for good behaviour for one year.